theupdateframework/taps/tap8.md

 the next snapshot key rotation.
 The client will determine the correct rotate file to begin the chain using the set of keys in the delegation for the role as the `ID`.

+The repository SHOULD set a limit to the number of rotate files per role.
+This limit should be clear to all key holders (for example, it could be in repository documentation or added to root metadata).
+Once this number of rotate files is reached, the repository will reject rotations for this role until a new delegation is made to it, clearing all previous rotations.

 ## Client workflow

 A client who wants to install foo now fetches Alice's targets file, and